-Experiment 2 was identical to Experiment 1, apart from the following changes: First, we only included trials that featured a typically and an atypically structured scene.
-Thus, there were no trials where a typical scene was compared to another typical scene, or an atypical scene was compared to another atypical scene.
+Experiment 3 was identical to Experiment 1, apart from the following changes: First, we only included trials that featured a typically and an atypically structured scene.
+Thus, there were no trials where a typical scene was compared with another typical scene, or an atypical scene was compared with another atypical scene.
 Second, we additionally included an equal number of trials where the scenes were presented in an upside-down orientation (i.e., inverted), to test whether the effects obtained in Experiment 1 were indeed due to typicality or rather caused by low-level feature differences between the typically and atypically structured scenes (Kaiser et al., 2014; Stein et al., 2015).
-This yielded 2 (category) × 11 (numerosity left) × 11 (numerosity right) × 2 (typicality combination) × 2 (orientation) trials, that is 968 trials in total.
-The experiment again lasted 45min, split into 4 blocks.
+This yielded 2 (category) \times 11 (numerosity left) \times 11 (numerosity right) \times 2 (typicality combination) \times 2 (orientation) trials-that is, 968 trials in total.
+The experiment again lasted 45 min, split into four blocks.

+Data analysis-Experiments 1 and 2

-Data analysis - Experiment 1
+Data analysis proceeded identically for Experiments 1 and 2.
 Data were analyzed by fitting psychometric functions to the behavioral responses, separately for each participant.

-Specifically, we used the Palamedes Toolbox (Prins & Kingdom, 2018) to fit cumulative gaussian functions to individual participants response data, using a maximum likelihood criterion.
+Specifically, we used the Palamedes Toolbox (Prins & Kingdom, 2018) to fit cumulative Gaussian functions to individual participants response data, using a maximum likelihood criterion.
 Psychometric functions were fit on two separate parts of the data (see below).
 For all analyses, data from the two scene categories were collapsed to yield more data for fitting the psychometric functions.

 First, we focused on the trials in which two typically structured or two atypically structured scenes were presented.
-Here, response data were recoded to obtain responses as a function of the relative difference between the number of objects in the stimulus presented on the right side of the display versus the stimulus on the left side of the display (e.g., responses on trials with a scene with 12 objects on the right and a scene with 15 objects on the left were coded as the same relative difference as scene with 15 objects on the right and a scene with 18 objects on the left).
-We then plotted the data as a function of responses choosing the right-side stimulus as a function of the relative difference in numerosity between the left and right stimuli and fitted a cumulative gaussian function.
+Here, response data were recoded to obtain responses as a function of the ratio of the number of objects in the stimulus presented on the right side of the display versus the stimulus on the left side of the display.
+Ratios r were obtained from object numerosity n using the following formula:

+$$r = \begin{cases} \frac{n{right}}{n{left}} & \text{for } n{right} & \ge n{left} \\ 2 - \frac{n{left}}{n{right}} & \text{for } n{right} & < n{left} \end{cases}$$ when interpreting these values, a ratio of r = 2 thus indexes twice as many objects on the right, whereas a ratio of r = 0indexes twice as many objects on the left.
+Ratios were rounded to the first decimal point (i.e., multiples of 0.1).
+We then plotted the data as a function of responses choosing the right-side stimulus as a function of the relative difference in numerosity between the left and right stimuli and fitted a cumulative Gaussian function.
 This was done separately for the typically and atypically structured scenes.
-We fitted two parameters: the slope (the variance of the Gaussian distribution) and the point of subjective equality (PSE) (the mean of the Gaussian distribution) for each fit.
+We fitted two parameters: the slope (the variance of the Gaussian distribution) and the point of subjective equality (PSE; the mean of the Gaussian distribution) for each fit.
 These parameters were estimated separately for each participant.
 In this analysis, the slope indicates how well participants could discriminate between numerosities, while a non-zero PSE indicates a bias for overestimating numerosity on one side of the display.

 Second, we focused on the trials in which a typically structured scene and an atypically structured scene were presented.
-Here, response data were recoded to obtain responses as a function of the relative difference between the number of objects in the typically structured and the atypically structured scenes.
-Responses were similarity fit with a cumulative gaussian, yielding a slope and PSE for assessing the direct comparison between the typically and atypically structured scenes.
-In this analysis, the slope indicates how well participants could discriminate between numerosities, while a non-zero PSE indicates a bias for overestimating numerosity in either the typically or atypically structured scenes.
+Here, response data were recoded to obtain responses as a function of the ratio of the number of objects in the typically structured and the atypically structured scenes (using the same formula as above).
+Responses were similarity fit with a cumulative Gaussian function, yielding a slope and PSE for assessing the direct comparison between the typically and atypically structured scenes.
+In this analysis, the slope indicates how well participants could discriminate between numerosities, while a nonzero PSE indicates a bias for overestimating numerosity in either the typically or atypically structured scenes.